 - Actual damages resulted

-Each case depends heavily on the specific facts and evidence.
+Each case depends heavily on the specific facts and available evidence.

 Injuries Commonly Seen in Job-Related Accidents